zforster/zakforster/content/posts/lambda-or-fargate/index.md

 Lambda scales horizontally and independently per request.
 If a sudden burst of 100 requests hits our Lambda-based API, 100 independent Lambda executions are triggered concurrently.
 As each of these invocations are independent and short-lived, no shared state exists between them.

 Recently invoked Lambdas stay **warm** for a period of time.
-If a new request is received within the warm peroid an initialised environment is immediately available to process the request.
+If a new request is received within the warm period an initialised environment is immediately available to process the request.
 If however, a request is received and no warm Lambdas are available in the pool, the execution will be subject to a **cold start**.
 A cold start is an additional period of latency lasting between 100 ms to 2 seconds, within which AWS will initialise a lightweight [Firecracker VM](https://firecracker-microvm.github.io/) and pull your source code or container image.
 It is for this reason that it is best to keep Lambda package sizes small as the I/O influences the cold start duration that adds additional latency for the end user.

-To avoid cold starts it is possible to provision concurrency, this means you always have a certain number of warm Lambdas available to immediatley process a request.
+To avoid cold starts it is possible to provision concurrency, this means you always have a certain number of warm Lambdas available to immediately process a request.
 This introduces additional cost, and since you are essentially running an instance at all times to avoid the cold start, this could be an indication that Fargate is more suited to your needs.

-Lambda is fully responsive to your traffic patterns, making it is a great candidate for spiky, irregular and hard to predict workloads.
+Lambda is fully responsive to your traffic patterns, making it a great candidate for spiky, irregular and hard to predict workloads.
 If no event is received, nothing will run.
 If a large volume of traffic suddenly arrives, it will scale horizontally to meet the demand.

 In Fargate, scaling is handled differently.
 All user requests are routed to an existing running instance.
 The benefit of this is that your end user is not subject to a cold start as there is always a running instance immediately available to process the incoming request while the new instance spins up.
 New instances of your application are only created if the CPU or memory usage of the existing instances hit the limits defined within the Fargate service definition.